Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 d) mosaic-island;

-57. The absence of a pronounced transitional band between phytocenoses is most often due to:
+57. The absence of a pronounced transition strip between phytocenoses is most often due to:

 a) a sharp change in growing conditions (for example, on a steep slope, in a clearly defined depression, etc.);

-b) human impact (for example, a meadow clearing in the middle of a forest that arose at a clearing site);
+b) human impact (for example, a meadow clearing in the middle of a forest that appeared at the site of deforestation);

-c) environmental impact of dominant species in one of the adjacent phytocenoses (for example, spruce, sphagnum mosses, etc.);
+c) the environment-forming influence of dominant species in one of the phytocenoses bordering each other (for example, spruce, sphagnum mosses, etc.);

 e) a + b + c.